top of page

 Early ripening fruit such as Discovery must be juiced immediately, in September.
 Most apples are ready in October and such fruit will become juicier if kept for a week or two once picked.
 Later fruit ripens at the end of October and November and these have the most complex flavours.
 They often also have good keeping quality so don’t have to be juiced immediately.
 All apples will get sweeter through the season.
 Taste your apples before picking them!

-How to pick:
+How to pick your apples

 Apples for juicing are normally knocked off the tree and gathered off the ground into sacks.
 Bruising is not an issue with juicing.
 First clear the area beneath the canopy of all existing windfalls, sheep/animal droppings and strim long vegetation.
 Either climb into the tree and vigorously shake the crown with your body weight or get a long pole and jiggle individual boughs up and down.
 Ripe apples will fall to the ground where you can just scoop them into sacks.
 We have many empty 20kg feed bags to borrow if you have none of your own.
 Store your apples somewhere cool and dry away from vermin until you come to juice.

-Orchard Collection:
+Orchard Collection

 Small groups will visit identified trees in the parish to collect apples for community juice and bring them back to the hall for juicing.

-Cider Making:
+Cider Making

 If you are juicing cider apples please make sure everyone in the gang is aware so it doesn’t mix with the fresh juice.
 We have a number of brewing vessels and ancillary cider equipment to loan out and experienced cider makers to offer guidance so get in touch if you want to try this.

-Juicing Day:
+Juicing Day

 Message me once your fruit looks about ready to pick and we can see who else is available to set up a Press Gang.
 Contact details below.